Microsoft · DP-900

 The certification is particularly valuable for career changers and early-stage data professionals seeking to validate foundational knowledge before specializing.
 It supports transitions into roles such as junior data analyst, data technician, cloud administrator with data responsibilities, and business intelligence developer.
 Because it is a globally recognized Microsoft credential, it retains relevance across industries and geographies, and its low barrier to entry (no prerequisites, low cost, short exam) makes it an efficient first credential in a broader Azure data certification strategy.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 381 questions.

 Explanation